A Mechanistic Study of Transformers Training Dynamics: Visualizing the training dynamics

-\paragraph{Faulty attention corrected by value.} In many instances, we observe that the attention scores are not fully concentrated on the first five tokens but are compensated by the value matrix, which effectively collapses the embeddings of the spurious tokens that are attended to.
-This allows the sequence embeddings to remain invariant to the suffix of the sequence as can be seen in \cref{fig:circuits-corrected}.
+The \emph{clustering head} described in~\cref{sec:solving_task} can be visualized in~\cref{fig:circuit_ideal}, with the model focusing on the informative tokens to regroup them by values with the attention module before computing the parity of the sequence with the feedforward.
+In the previous section, we showed that these pathways could be implemented by gradient descent.
+Since transformers can perform similar operations in many different ways, we observe in practice variations from the idealized circuit, categorized below. \paragraph{Faulty attention corrected by value.} In many instances, we observe that the attention scores are not fully concentrated on the first five tokens but are compensated by the value matrix, which effectively collapses the embeddings of the spurious tokens that are attended to.
+This allows the sequence embeddings to remain invariant to the suffix of the sequence, as can be seen in \cref{fig:circuits_corrected}.

 \paragraph{Partially learned invariants.} Frequently, the sequence embeddings have not fully learned all the suffix and prefix invariants, resulting in more than six clusters of sequence embeddings\footnote{This corresponds to ${k + p - 1 \choose k}$ for $p=2, k=5$.}.
-Specifically, Figure \ref{fig:circuits-invariant} illustrates a scenario where the sequence embeddings are not invariant to the value \(x_6\), as evidenced by the positions of the blue squares \((0, 6)\) and \((1, 6)\) on the plot.
+Specifically, \cref{fig:circuits_invariant} illustrates a scenario where the sequence embeddings are not invariant to the value \(x_6\), as evidenced by the positions of the blue squares \((0, 6)\) and \((1, 6)\) on the plot.
 They also lack invariance to permutations of the token in the first or fifth positions with another of the non-spurious tokens.
 This results in a sequence embedding that presents more clusters than the idealized model, leading to a greater number of connected decision regions in the feedforward layer.

 \paragraph{Fuzzy constructions.} Occasionally, we encounter fuzzy constructions where the sequence embeddings are clustered according to unconventional patterns that nonetheless generalize to unseen data.
-Such a construction is presented in Figure \ref{fig:circuits-fuzzy}.
+Such a construction is presented in \cref{fig:circuits_fuzzy}.